sruthi-va/marketplaceApp/Tests.md

 Test Status: Passed.

-Test 3: Viewing stores, adding a product to cart, view cart, and purchasing
+**Test 3:** Viewing stores, adding a product to cart, view cart, and purchasing

 Steps:

     (User's already logged in as a customer and the homepage is currently displayed) User selects "1. view store" from homepage.
-    User selects the store "Midnights", then the product "Antihero", and chooses the option to add it to their cart.
+    User selects the store "Midnights" from dropdown menu, then the product "Antihero", and chooses "ok" to add it to their cart.

 Expected result: Application adds the product "Antihero" to the user's cart.